We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 High temperatures damage the fibers in the microfiber cloth.
 You need to be certain to set your washer to the proper temperature.
-E-Cloth, one of the most well-known sellers of microfiber cloths, recommends washing them in temperatures up to 140 Fahrenheit.
-This is an appropriate temperature for disinfecting.
+E-Cloth, one of the most well-known sellers of microfiber cloths, recommends washing them in temperatures up to 140 Fahrenheit, which is an appropriate temperature for disinfecting.

 Unfortunately, washer settings vary from machine to machine.
 You need to check your washing machine’s manual to find out which setting would get you close to this temperature.